No pigs were harmed in the writing of this post.

 While I’m sure I’ll always have something to work on, having the freedom to choose what I do with my time is the ultimate goal.

-Need some ideas for ways to earn money?
+Need some ideas for ways to bring home the bacon?
 Check out this post and scroll down to the “earn more” section.